umaruta4/ASL_MT_DATA/american_sign_language/README.md

 # SL Motion Translator Client Data

-This is the list of sign language data collected using motion translator client
+This is the list of sign language data collected using **old client of motion translator client**

 feel free to contribute to dataset